Inspiration, Barriers to Participation & Goals

-The first phase of this project was to carry out initial research by conducting a survey on our website.
-The survey was intended to gather the views of a representative sample of women that participate in outdoors adventure.
+The first phase of this project was to carry out initial research by conducting a preliminary survey on our website.
+This first survey was intended to gather the views of a representative sample of women that participate in outdoors adventure.
 This is a brief summary to give a flavour of who responded and an overview of our findings.

 We received responses from more than 400 women (and one man!) from 24 countries, who participate in over 35 outdoors activities.
 The majority were based in the UK, then the USA.